Hendy/umbraco-look/README.md

 (On a new Umbraco install, the indexers are: "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see [_/config/ExamineSettings.config_](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)).

 To configure the indexing behaviour, functions can be set via static methods on the LookService (all are optional).
-If a function is set and returns a value then that value will be indexed into custom Lucene field(s) prefixed with "Look_".
+If a function is set and returns a value then a custom Lucene field(s) prefixed with "Look_" will be used.

 The static method definitions on the LookService where indexing functions can be set: